Overlay

 Plastic Surgery in Atlanta, GA

-Are you starting to notice that age is beginning to take a toll on your eyes, specifically your eyelids?
+Are you starting to notice that age is taking a toll on your eyes, especially your eyelids?
 If you are unhappy with the look of saggy or puffy upper or lower lids, eyelid surgery can help.
 This procedure is commonly performed on men and women alike to create a youthful, refreshed appearance.
-Blepharoplasty (eyelid surgery) is a type of surgery that repairs droopy eyelids, removes bags from the undereyes, and may involve removing excess skin and fat.
+Blepharoplasty (eyelid surgery) is a type of surgery that repairs droopy eyelids, removes bags under the eyes, and may involve removing excess skin and fat.

-As you age, your eyelids stretch and the muscles supporting them weaken.
+As you age, the natural process leads to signs such as drooping eyelids, excess fat deposits, and changes in the skin around the eyes.
+Your eyelids stretch, and the muscles supporting them weaken.
 As a result, excess fat may gather above and below your eyelids, causing droopy upper lids and bags under your eyes.

 What is Eyelid Surgery?

-Blepharoplasty, or eyelid surgery, is a procedure to refresh the eyelids to accentuate the natural beauty of your eyes.
-It can be performed on the upper eyelids, lower eyelids, or both to rejuvenate the eyes and reduce the appearance of tiredness.
+Blepharoplasty, or eyelid surgery, is a surgical procedure designed to refresh the eyelids and accentuate the natural beauty of your eyes.
+As one of several eyelid procedures available for eye rejuvenation, it can be performed on the upper, lower, or both eyelids to rejuvenate the eyes and reduce the appearance of tiredness.
 The changes are typically subtle yet can make a striking impact on your overall appearance.
 Upper and lower blepharoplasty in Atlanta is a popular cosmetic surgery that is performed on both men and women.

+Both the upper and lower eyelids can be addressed in a single procedure if desired, allowing for a more comprehensive result.
 As the eyes are considered to be the most engaging and important part of your face, eyelid surgery can correct the aforementioned issues and give you a more youthful, refreshed, and awake look.
-Even though most blepharoplasty surgeries are considered cosmetic, upper eyelid surgery may be functional if the field of vision is impaired from heavy upper eyelids.
+Even though most blepharoplasty surgeries are considered cosmetic, upper eyelid surgery may be functional if heavy upper eyelids impair vision.
+A qualified surgeon typically performs blepharoplasty, so patients should review the surgeon’s experience with eyelid procedures and inquire about their success rates and complication management.

 What Types of Blepharoplasty are There?